-- Washington: In 2011, passed legislation to phase out the use of barren battery cages, which also requires a minimum space allowance and enrichments, (defined as:nests, scratching areas, and perches).
-The legislation also prohibits the construction of new battery cage facilities. - Oregon: In 2011, passed legislation to phase out the use of battery cages, which also requires a minimum space allowance and enrichments (defined as: nests, scratching areas, and perches).
+- Colorado: In 2020, passed legislation that prohibits the production and sale of eggs and egg products from caged hens, as well as establishing minimum space and enrichment requirements.
+The legislation is set to take effect in phases starting January 1, 2023. - Oregon: In 2011, passed legislation to phase out the use of battery cages, which also requires a minimum space allowance and enrichments (defined as: nests, scratching areas, and perches).
 The legislation also prohibits the construction of new battery cage facilities. - Ohio: In 2010, passed regulation setting minimum standards for existing cage systems, and prohibits the construction of new battery cage facilities. - Michigan: In 2009, passed legislation to phase out the use of cages that prevent a hen "from fully extending her limbs" by 2019.